Outstanding Checks: What They Are and Why They Matter

 It may be necessary to issue a new check without getting the old check back if the original check was lost or destroyed.
 This presents a thorny situation, because that means there may be two checks circulating for a single payment.
 And if the old check is deposited, your bank might honor it and you could consequently end up paying double.
 Fortunately, banks generally don’t honor checks written more than six months ago.
 But just in case, here are two strategies that can protect you if they do:

 Stop payment: If the amount is large enough to cause problems, or if you're dubious of the payee, consider asking your bank to stop payment on the old check.
 But take note: Stop payment requests cost money and they only last for six months, so you may have to make repeated requests.

 Seek agreement: Ask the payee to sign a document promising not to deposit both checks (see aforementioned template).
 While this won’t prevent payees from depositing twice, this reminder can provide a useful paper trail.

 Why Checks Aren't Cashed

 Checks don’t get deposited for several reasons.

-- Falling through cracks: Checks can also get lost in piles of paper or fall behind desks.
-Again, if the money is not important to the payee, it doesn’t get noticed.
+- Falling through cracks: Checks get buried under piles of paper or fall behind desks.

-- Delivery problems: Finally, checks may be returned to you in the mail if a payee’s address has changed, but that process can take surprisingly long.
+- Delivery problems: Checks may be returned to you in the mail if a payee’s address has changed.

 Checks Issued to You

 If a check was issued to you and it’s still outstanding after six months, contact the check issuer and request a replacement.
-You may need to return the original check or sign documents saying that the check is lost or destroyed (and that you won’t try to deposit both checks).
-If you can’t find the issuer, check with your state’s abandoned property program to claim assets.
+You may need to return the original check or sign documents confirming that the check is lost or destroyed, and you may need to pledge not to deposit both checks.
+If you cannot find the issuer, consult your state’s abandoned property program to claim assets.